-Somewhere in SE Asia
+Somewhere in Southeast Asia

 When visiting another country, it can be difficult learning the customs, eating the food and understanding any of the language.
 But the greatest obstacle, and arguably biggest threat to our safety, comes from a simple act we take for granted in the U.S.: going across the street.